nadiamariduena/vampire-survivor-pygame-0/LESSON_01_.md

 - - **Each object** (like a rectangle, circle, or polygon) in a layer will have its own id, allowing the game engine to reference that particular object.

 - - - **This id is usually assigned incrementally** and is used internally for managing the object's properties.

+🟤 **gid:** The gid (global ID) specifically refers to the ID of a tile in a tileset.

+- - It tells the engine which tile to use when rendering that object.

+>In your example, gid="215" indicates that the object is associated with the 215th tile from the tileset.